richmahn/en_tn/mrk/11/intro.md

 ##### Colt #####

 The way in which Jesus entered into Jerusalem, seated on an animal, was similar to the way a king would have entered into a city after a great victory.
 It was traditional for the kings of Israel to ride on a donkey.
-There was also a donkey present with the colt but it is unclear which animal Jesus rode.
-It is best to translate this as it appears in the ULB without trying to reconcile these two passages.
+Mark wrote that Jesus rode on a colt.
+Matthew wrote about a donkey and a colt and said that Jesus rode on them.
+It is best to translate each passage as it appears in the ULB without trying to make them the same.
 (See:[Matthew 21:1-7](../../mat/21/01.md))

 ## Links: ##